genobre/powerbi/google_analytics/project.md

 4. What is the most used operating system to access our portal?
 5. What is the most used device to access our portal?
 6. What is the total billing per day?

+## Uploading the data and setting the enviroment

+If your default language is not English (United States), then you will need to go to `Files` &rarr; `Options & Settings` &rarr; `Options` &rarr; `Regional Settings` and change the language to English (United States).
+Then, you can click on `Get Data` and import the dataset (CVS file).
+Before loading the data into your project, click on `Transform Data` to make sure everything is correct.

+The first two columns are ID keys, so it's good practice to keep the data as `text`.
+If Power BI recognized these columns as number, then change the type to `text`.
+The data doesn't seem to have any other kind of inconsistency, so we can click `Close and Apply`.

+For the created dashboard, I chose the `Executive` theme, but feel free to choose the theme that suits you best.